hyweljohnllewellyn/hywelme/_posts/2015-12-17-netgear-arlo-home-security-camera-unboxing-setup.md

 ####Contents 2
 - 8 lithium 123 batteries _(notice the extra battery compartment for systems with a third camera)_
-- 4 wall mounts _(I thought providing extra mounts, was very useful as the rear of the cameras are magnetic and so could easily be moved to alternative mounts as required)_
+- 4 wall mounts _(I thought providing extra mounts was very useful as the rear of the cameras are magnetic and so could easily be moved to alternative mounts as required)_

 ![arlo unboxed batteries and wall mount]({{site.baseurl}}/assets/2015-12-17/4 arlo unboxed batteries and wall mount.jpg)